webhintio/hint/packages/sonarwhal/docs/user-guide/concepts/parsers.md

 ### `javascript` parser

-To create a rule that understands JavaScript you will need to use the event `parser::javascript` emitted by the
+To create a rule that understands JavaScript you will need to use the event `parse::javascript` emitted by the
 [`javascript parser`][@sonarwhal/parser-javascript].
 This event is of type `ScriptParse` which has the following information: